eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/data-bindings.md

 ### GRAPH ASSET FOR THE DATA BINDINGS

 To enable the knowledge agent's matchmaking agent to utilize the data bindings, a graph asset has to be registered at the data provider's EDC connector.
-This asset must have a property `rdfs:isDefinedBy` for ontology references and a property `sh:shapesGraph` that defines the shape of the provided graph.
+This asset must have a property `rdfs:isDefinedBy` for ontology references and a property `sh:shapesGraph` that defines the shape of the provided graph (data).

-All assets, including graph assets, must have a related policy and contract definition.
-All assets, including graph assets, must have a related policy and contract definition.
-These are described in the section [Contracts And Policies](contracts-and-policies).

 #### GRAPH ASSET DEFINITION